-B B B The value 0 means that the program unit started using this TAC is not subject to a timeout.
-Values 1 to 999 are not permitted and are replaced with 1000.
-B B B Default: 30000 ms Minimum value: 0 ms Maximum value: 86400000 ms B B B B CAUTION!
-With the administration TACs KDCSHUT, KDCSHUTA, KDCDIAG and KDCDIAGA, the value of TIME= time1 should be set to a value greater than the default value (at least twice as large; \geq 60000 ms).
+B B B CAUTION!
+With the administration TACs KDCSHUT, KDCSHUTA, KDCDIAG and KDCDIAGA, the value of TIME= time1 should be set to a value greater than the default value (at least twice as large; $\geq$ 60000 ms).
 B B B B With KDCSHUT WARN, applications with large numbers of generated terminals may require more CPU time than permitted by the default value.
 (See also the openUTM manual "Administering Applications".)
 The same is true when you request a diagnostics dump with KDCDIAG DUMP=YES in large applications.
-B B B B B B B time2 Maximum real time (in seconds) available to the program unit with this TAC.
+B B B B B B time2 Maximum real time (in seconds) available to the program unit with this TAC.
 If the program unit runs over the specified time, openUTM terminates the service with UTM message K017 for dialog programs or K055 for asynchronous programs.
-KCRCCC is set to 70Z, and KCRCDC to XTA0 (see the openUTM manual "Messages, Debugging and Diagnostics under BS2000/OSD".
+KCRCCC is set to 70Z, and KCRCDC to XTA0 (see the openUTM manual "Messages, Debugging and Diagnostics in BS2000 Systems".
 The value 0 means that the real time is not monitored for the program unit started using this TAC.
+B B B B i Monitoring of the program unit run also includes the PEND/PGWT call as well as any database calls.
+In the case of PGWT calls, the PGWT wait time is also included, i.e. in TIME=(,time2), you must also take account of the maximum wait time in PGWT (MAX PGWTTIME).
 B B B Default: 0 s Minimum value: 0 s Maximum value: 32767 s TYPE= This defines whether jobs with this transaction code are processed in dialog, in an asynchronous mode or whether a TAC queue is created.
 D The TAC is a dialog transaction code, i.e. a job with this TAC is processed in the dialog with the job submitter.
 Default: D A The TAC is an asynchronous transaction code, i.e. a job with this TAC creates an asynchronous job in the message queue of the transaction code.
 Processing takes place independently of the job submitter.
 Q This TAC statement is used to generate a TAC queue.
 In a queue of this nature it is possible to use a FPUT or DPUT call to write a message to a queue and to use a DGET call to read a messages in the queue.